 Professor Collinge leads a highly multidisciplinary research unit dedicated to understanding prion diseases.
 Prions are notorious “protein-only” infectious agents devoid of genes which cause invariably fatal brain diseases following silent incubation periods which may span a human lifetime.
 The diseases can arise spontaneously, by infection or be inherited.
 Remarkably, prions are composed of a cloud of self-propagating assemblies of a misfolded cellular protein that can encode information, generate neurotoxicity and evolve and adapt in vivo.

-to Cory Abate-Shen, Ph.D., Columbia University Irving Medical Center
+Cory Abate-Shen, Ph.D.
+Columbia University Irving Medical Center

 The research in Cory Abate-Shen’s laboratory is focused on understanding basic mechanisms of transcriptional regulation and differentiation, and how these become dysregulated in cancer.
 The laboratory takes a multi-disciplinary approach to investigate genitourinary malignancies, which includes using mechanism-based studies, analyses of genetically-engineered mouse models (GEMMs), and state-of-the-art systems biology approaches.

 This page was last updated on Tuesday, August 10, 2021